 [High] Proposal 4.1.1-1a: -[ACTIVE]

-The study item prioritizes the discussion on defining an ISAC channel model to enable sensing evaluation.
+The study item prioritizes the study of ISAC channel modeling to enable the evaluation of 3GPP sensing performance.

-Note: RAN1 strives to minimize the difference in the evaluation of communication using the ISAC channel model compared with existing channel model in TR 38.901
+RAN1 strives to minimize the difference in the evaluation of communication using the ISAC channel model compared with existing channel model in TR 38.901

-FFS whether it is necessary to calibrate the ISAC channel model and existing channel model for communication evaluations.
+FFS whether it is necessary to calibrate the ISAC channel model and existing channel model according to some or all calibration metrics defined in section 7.8, TR 38.901.
+Such calibration, if agreed, is be done in later stage of the study.